kgisl/makesite/content/blog/2020-10-05-osho-way-three-steps.md

 _Then they become students_
 _Then they become disciples and then eventually_
 _They become devotees_
-_As their journey inward, deepens!_
+_As their journey inward deepens!_
   - [Sadhguru](https://youtu.be/Tbha9WYxcg4)